The cycles and swings of the commercial insurance market have and will continue to have an impact on customers' buying decisions.

 Fortunately, given the multiple risk-financing techniques available in the market today, companies have choices to assume more of that desired control — to protect their brand, mitigate risk, assure proper use of expenses and strike a balance within their risk appetite.

-Options on the Table
+Options on the table

 Retaining risks occurs in varying degrees and many forms.
 No company jumps into retaining all or a portion of its risks without careful consideration.
-It requires quite a commitment, a strong risk tolerance and a careful evaluation of options, which in today's market includes the following:
+It requires quite a commitment, a strong risk tolerance and a careful evaluation of options, which in today's market include the following:

 Paying a premium to buy insurance and transfer the risk.